asiopueo/SFND_2D_Feature_Tracking/README.md

     keypoints = keypointsTmp;

 Notice that we are using a temporary vector structure instead of utilizing `std::vector::erase()`, hence sacrificing space complexity for time.
+Note, that a more sophisticated method to determine the region-of-interest (ROI) using the YOLO detector will be discussed in the following project.

 ## Descriptors
 ### MP.4 Keypoint Descriptors
-As described in section [MP.2](#mp2-keypoint-detection) above, the descriptors (BRIEF, ORB, FREAK, AKAZE, and SIFT) have been implemented in a unified function `detectorDescriptorFactory()` using the implemented classes of OpenCV.
+As described in section [MP.2](#mp2-keypoint-detection) above, the descriptors (BRIEF, ORB, FREAK, AKAZE, and SIFT) have been implemented in a unified function `detectorDescriptorFactory()` using the the OpenCV library.
+Notice that the return is `cv::Ptr<cv::Feature2D>` where `cv::Feature2D` is the common ancestor for all the descriptors.

 ### MP.5 Descriptor Matching
 The descriptor matching procedure is implemented in the function `matchDescriptors()` in `matching2D_Student.cpp`.
 The function takes, among other arguments, the two strings `matcherType` and `selectorType` which determine the details of the descriptor matching.

-FLANN is chosen if the string `matcherType` is set to `MAT_FLANN`.
+FLANN (Fast Library for Approximate Nearest Neighbors) is chosen if the string `matcherType` is set to `MAT_FLANN`.
 The implementation is covered by the OpenCV library, i.e. by the line

     matcher = cv::FlannBasedMatcher::create();

-The k-nearest neighbor selection, is selected when the string `selectorType` is set to `SEL_KNN`.
+KNN (k-nearest neighbors) is selected when the string `selectorType` is set to `SEL_KNN`.
 The implementation is given by (for the case of k=2):

     vector<vector<cv::DMatch>> knnMatches;
     matcher->knnMatch(descSource, descRef, knnMatches, 2);  // k=2

 ### MP.6 Descriptor Distance Ratio
 The descriptor distance ratio test ("Lowe's ratio test") is utilized when the k-NN selector has been chosen ([cf. above](#mp5-descriptor-matching)).
-It is implented for as ratio threshold of 0.8 as follows:
+It is implented for ratio threshold of `0.8` as follows:

     const float ratio_thresh = 0.8;
     for (size_t i=0; i<knnMatches.size(); ++i)